aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 ### Error handling

-You can use the `errorHandler()` method as higher-order function or class method decorator to define a custom error handler for errors thrown in your route handlers or middleware.
+You can use the `errorHandler()` method as a higher-order function or class method decorator to define a custom error handler for errors thrown in your route handlers or middleware.

 This allows you to catch and return custom error responses, or perform any other error handling logic you need.